bigdatagenomics/adam/CONTRIBUTING.md

 * Create a branch for each feature/bug in ADAM that you're working on.
 These branches are often called "feature" or "topic" branches.
 * Use your feature branch in the pull request.
 Any changes that you push to your feature branch will automatically be shown in the pull request.
+If your feature branch is not based off the latest master, you will be asked to rebase it before it is merged.
 * If your pull request fixes an issue, reference the issue so that it will [be closed when your pull request is merged](https://github.com/blog/1506-closing-issues-via-pull-requests)
 * Run Scalariform on the code by doing the following:
   ```